raspberrypilearning/people-in-space-indicator/worksheet.md

     Sergey Volkov
     ```

-1. Now return to your code and add a line to save the list of astronauts as a variable after saving `n`:
+1. Now return to your code, and add a line to save the list of astronauts as a variable after saving `n`:

     ```python
     n = j['number']